ianlerin/ServerListProject/README.md

 3.)
 Type in the session name you desire and press host game.

 4.)
-You be teleported to a new map
+You will be teleported to a new map

 5.)
 Right click on the uproject and click launch game to launch another game instance.